-BIO314 Biochemistry [3003] Prerequisite NA Learning Outcomes Life matter (unicellular or multicellular) is built using simple precursor molecules present in the biosphere.
+BIO314 Biochemistry [3003] Prerequisite NA NA Learning Outcomes Life matter (unicellular or multicellular) is built using simple precursor molecules present in the biosphere.
 This course aims to understand the chemistry of life, how all biomolecules that comprise life matter is synthesized starting from simpler molecules by anabolic pathways, how these biomolecules are interconverted to each other by crossover metabolic pathways and ultimately the complex biomolecules are degraded back to simpler molecules by various catabolic pathways, generating bioenergy for the life to tick.
 At the completion of the course, the students can appreciate that "Life is a redox reaction".
-Syllabus Design principles of metabolism: Fundamental chemical reaction mechanisms, importance of resonance stabilization, addition-elimination (to both phosphates and carbonyls), reactivity of bond beta to carbonyl emphasizing the repetitive nature of these chemical logic by studying reactions involved glycolysis and krebs cycle pathways [2] Principles of energy release from biological macromolecules: biological oxidation and hydrogen transfer systems: Role of ATP.
-CoA,NAD(P), NAD (P)H, FA D and FMN in fuel metabolism [1] Principles of bioenergetics: Equilibrium constants, free energy changes, coupled reactions: Concepts and misconcepts.
+Syllabus Design principles of metabolism: Fundamental chemical reaction mechanisms, importance of resonance stabilization, addition-elimination (to both phosphates and carbonyls), reactivity of bond beta to carbonyl emphasizing the repetitive nature of these chemical logic by studying reactions involved glycolysis and krebs cycle pathways [2] Principles of energy release from biological macromolecules: biological oxidation and hydrogen transfer systems: Role of ATP.CoA,NAD(P), NAD(P)H, FAD and FMN in fuel metabolism [1] Principles of bioenergetics: Equilibrium constants, free energy changes, coupled reactions: Concepts and misconcepts.
 Role of ATP in bioenergetics, ATP as energy transducing agent and nature's dehydrating agent in metabolism.[2]
 Carbohydrate metabolism: Glycolysis, energy release from glucose, principles of aerobic, anaerobic respiration and fermentation, Shuttle systems for transport of electrons between cell compartments: Importance of Malate Asparate shuttle and Glycerol -3 phosphate shuttle.
 Gluconeogenesis, glycogen synthesis and breakdown, enzymatic mechanisms, reciprocal regulations and hormonal regulations.
 [4] Alternative oxidation of glucose by Pentose Phosphate pathway (PPP).
-Oxidative and non- oxidative branches of PPP.
-Importance of PPP in theirconversion of monosaccharides, nucleotide biosynthesis and biosynthesis of aninoacids.
+Oxidative and nonoxidative branches of PPP.
+Importance of PPP in the interconversion of monosaccharides, nucleotide biosynthesis and biosynthesis of aminoacids.
 Game of pentose phosphate pathway to appreciate the evolution of PPP.
 Importance of glutathione and NADPH.
-Inborn errors of metabolism in PPP - Favism.
-[3] Krebs /TCA/CAC cycle: (PDH complex, cofactors, TPP), amphibolic nature of cltric acid cycle (CAC) in different tissues.[3]
-Strategies in citrate cycle: Segmental coupling, unidirectional driving and stoichiometric incorporation of factual cycles.
-(Segmental coupling, unidirectional driving and stoichiometric incorporat
+Inborn errors of metabolism in PPP- Favism.
+[3] Krebs /TCA /CAC cycle: (PDH complex, cofactors, TPP), amphibolic nature of citric acid cycle (CAC), mechanisms of CAC reactions, regulation of CAC, anapleurotic reactions, differential role of CAC in different tissues.[3]
+Strategies in citrate cycle: Segmental coupling, unidirectional driving and stoichiometric incorporation of reducing equivalent.
+Evolution of CAC.
+Importance of glyoxylate bypass in the conversion of fats

-BIO314 Biochemistry [3003] 14.
+13. Secondary metabolism: Isoprenoid metabolism, biosynthesis of IPP and DMAP by Mevalonate and non-mevalonate pathway for biosynthesis of terpenoid precursors, shikimic acid pathway for production of phenolics, alkaloids [2] 14.
 Interconvertibility of fuels: Relationship between glucose, fat and amino acid oxidation for energy generation.
 [1] 15.
 Molecular chaperones in protein folding, experimental strategies to study protein mis-folding and disease, regulation of metabolism through metabolic networks, metabolic messengers, generation of NO and oxygen radicals.[2]
 Text and Reference Books Rodney F Boyer, Concepts in Biochemistry.
 John Wiley &amp; Sons; 3rd Edition edition (2 December 2005) Thomas Millar, Biochemistry Explained: A Practical Guide to Learning Biochemistry.
 CRC Press; 1 edition (30 May 2002) Lubert Stryer et al., Biochemistry.
 W. H. Freeman; 6th Edition edition (14 July 2006) John E. McMurry and Tadgh Begley.
 The Organic Chemistry of Biological Pathways.
 WH Freeman; 2nd edition (11 December 2015) Laurence A Moran, Principles of Biochemistry.
 Pearson; 5 edition (30 July 2013) David L. Nelson and Michael M. Cox, Lehninger Principles of Biochemistry WH Freeman; 7th ed.
 2017 edition (1 January 2017)